The Transactions page helps you:

 Enter.
 The list of transactions is filtered by the string.

-To view statement fingerprints within a specific time interval, click the time interval selector and pick an interval.
-The time interval field supports present time intervals (1 Hour, 6 Hours, 1 Day, etc.) and custom time intervals.
+To view transaction fingerprints within a specific time interval, click the time interval selector and pick an interval.
+The time interval field supports preset time intervals (1 Hour, 6 Hours, 1 Day, etc.) and custom time intervals.
 To select a custom time interval, click the time interval field and select Custom time interval.
 In the Start (UTC) and End (UTC) fields select or type a date and time.